TurboTax recently rolled out features for directly linking crypto exchange accounts into their software. This is misleading for several reasons.

 CoinLedger provides software that truly integrates all your transaction data into a global wallet.
 After importing for all years and all exchanges, our software orders each transaction by timestamp and tracks the historical price for each buy, sell, and trade.
 This allows our software to generate gains/losses from a complete picture of your crypto transaction history, no matter where you traded the asset.

 What's more, we've built in warnings to flag incomplete data.
-If our software detects missing cost basis, you will see the transaction flagged with a Missing Cost Basis warning in Step 3.
-Review and you will also see it listed under the Reconciliation tab in Step 4.
-Report stage.
+If our software detects missing cost basis, you will see the transaction flagged with a Missing Cost Basis warning under the Review stage and you will also see it listed under the Reconciliation tab in the Tax Reports stage.

 There's a reason why TurboTax already integrates with the CSV files that we provide - it works for thousands of our customers.
 To import your complete tax report from CoinLedger into TurboTax follow this guide.